bahy99/Two-Tier-app-via-Terraform/README.md

      Terraform will prompt for confirmation.
 Enter yes to proceed with the destruction.
 ## Contributing
     Contributions are welcome!
 If you find any issues or want to enhance this project, please submit a pull request.
+ ## Acknowledgments
+    Terraform - Infrastructure as Code tool by HashiCorp Amazon Web Services - Cloud computing platform used for provisioning the infrastructure